Izy266/Karls-Sun/README.md

 * **Transposition Table**: Karl's Sun uses a transposition table to store and retrieve previously computed positions, optimizing search performance.
 * **Multi-Threading**: The engine uses the parallel search approach lazy SMP for parallel processing, accelerating the search process and resulting in better engine moves.
 * **Bitwise Operations**: While the boardstate is stored as a one dimentional array, bitwise operations are used to traverse the board when possible, improving efficiency when generating legal moves.
+* **Zobrist Hashing**: Transforms the board position of arbitrary size into a 64 bit integer for efficient storage and faster lookups

 ### Move Ordering:
-* **MVV_LVA(Most Valuable Victim - Least Valuable Attacker)**: Karl's Sun employes the MVV_LVA heuristic to prioritize capturing moves based on the value of the victim and attacker pieces, enhancing move ordering of captures.
+* **MVV_LVA(Most Valuable Victim - Least Valuable Attacker)**: Prioritizes capturing moves based on the value of the victim and attacker pieces, enhancing move ordering of captures.
 * **Killer Heuristic**: The engine prioritizes moves that were successful in previous iterations at the same depth, improving chances of obtaining cutoffs early, enhancing search efficiency.
 * **Relative History Heuristic**: Karl's Sun utilizes a relative history heuristic to prioritize moves that have historically led to cutoffs in relation to the move's frequency during the search.
-* **Countermove Heuristic**: The engine increases the value of moves that caused a cutoff in response to a specific move by the opponent, ordering it earlier
+* **Countermove Heuristic**: The engine increases the value of moves that caused a cutoff in response to specific moves played during the search, ordering it earlier.

 ### Pruning:
+* **Null Move Reduction**: Reduces the search tree by four plies if null move is played, i.e turn is passed, and a reduced search resulted in a beta cuttoff.
+The ply reduction rather than the complete pruning of the tree makes the technique less vulnderable to Zugzwang, thus more reliable in the endgame.
+* **Extended Futility Pruning**: Prunes search tree if material balance + a futility margin is less than alpha, indicating the current branch has little to no hope in improving the position.
+* **Reverse Futility Pruning**: Prunes search tree if lazy evaluation - a futility margin is greather than or equal to beta.
+* **Delta Pruning**: Similar to extended futility pruning but done exclusively in quiescence search with the futility margin being the largest possible positional swing, i.e the value of a queen.
+* **SEE(Static Exchange Evaluation)**: Used to assess the value of captures in a position, allowing the engine to determine the feasibility and desirability of capturing moves.
+Moves with a negative SEE are skipped in the Quiescense search.
+* **Late Move Reduction**: Late Move Reduction is employed to dynamically adjust the search depth for moves occurring later in the move list, with the odds of those moves improving the position being slim due to quality move ordering.

 Getting Started:

 Clone the repository: